jonasmerlin/who-really-cli/README.md

 For testing purposes, you can use the `test-portrait.jpg` that comes with the repo.

-or, if you want classify a URL
+or, if you want to classify a URL

 `python who-really.py --url <url>`